mr-narender/Adriatico-Tours/README.md

  Issues fixed during testing:

-- how it works section (our-company page) - the boxes were shrinking to 33% each, which resulted in a shrinked box on a small height.
+- how it works section (our-company page) - the boxes were shrinking to 33% each, which resulted in a shrunk box on a small height.

 ![](assets/documentation/readme-documentation/testing-images/bug-fix-6.png)